MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/go-to-the-securitycompliance-center.md

 description: "Before you can use the Security & Compliance Center, you need the right permissions.
 Your work or school account must either be assigned the global administrator role or have been assigned to one or more Security & Compliance Center role groups by a global administrator."
 ---

-# Go to the Office 365 Security & Compliance Center
+# Go to the Security & Compliance Center

 Before you can use the Security & Compliance Center, you need the right permissions.
 Your work or school account must either be assigned the global administrator role or have been assigned to one or more Security & Compliance Center role groups by a global administrator: